Al Hrabosky: Atlanta Braves

 During his time with the Braves, Hrabosky saw diminished playing time and recorded just seven saves over three seasons.
 Hrabosky's last appearance in the majors was in 1982, at Atlanta-Fulton County Stadium against the Montreal Expos on August 18.
 He pitched the final two innings of a blowout, allowing four runs on four hits with a strikeout and two home runs (by Andre Dawson and Tim Wallach) allowed in a 12–2 loss.

 Twelve days later, he was released by the Braves.
 Hrabosky signed with the Chicago White Sox during spring training in 1983, but retired before the season began.

 In 13 seasons, Hrabosky recorded 64 wins, 35 losses, and 97 saves with an ERA of 3.10.

 Broadcasting career

-Hrabosky has provided color commentary for Cardinals games since 1985 and has been with Bally Sports Midwest since 1997.
+Hrabosky has provided color commentary for Cardinals games since 1985 and has been with FanDuel Sports Midwest since 1997.
 He also hosted his own radio show on KFNS 590AM in St. Louis.
 Hrabosky also serves as an occasional fill-in analyst on the Cardinals Radio Network.

 Personal life

 Hrabosky and his wife June reside in St. Louis.

+The couple have four daughters – Tiffany, Nickie, Kim, and Lisa – and two grandsons, West and Ford.